 If you want to avoid plosive and sibilance from your recording you should consider using pop filters for your microphones.
 It is generally not for outdoor use and you can see it usually used in studio / home studio.
-It is a filter which is placed between a singer / speaker and the microphone.
+It is a device which is placed between a singer / speaker and the microphone.
 A pop filter comes in a round disc looking object which should be mounted on a mic stand and has a flexible boom to place it exactly where needed.
 Looks like a big lollipop.
-This lollipop eliminates or reduces plosives so the microphone will not pick up an explosion of sound(pop noise) and will help against picking up noises from the background too.
+This lollipop eliminates or reduces plosives so the microphone will not pick up an explosion of sound(popping) and will help against picking up noises from the background too.
 Also, it helps keep moisture off the mic, which is good for your equipment.
-Some microphones, such as the SM58, have a built in pop filter under the metal casing, that does reduce this problem a little bit.
+Some microphones, such as the SM58 dynamic microphone has a built-in pop filter under the metal casing, that does reduce this problem a little bit.

 *Some microphones actually have a pop filter built-in, so you should do your research.

 Every modern microphone is very sensitive and prone to picking up background noise.
-Shock mounts are a great way to protect a microphone from shocks and vibration, and if you want to get the best possible performance and sound quality.
-A shock mount will effectively reduce microphone handling noise.
-Use shock mounts on mic stands to reduce noise caused by tremors and vibrations from the mic stand itself and from people walking across the floor.
-Check out this great microphone and shock mount for studio work.
+Shock mounts are a great way to protect a microphone from shocks and vibration, and if you want the best possible performance and sound quality.
+They will effectively reduce microphone handling noise.
+Use shock mounts on mic stands to eliminate tremors and vibrations from the mic stand itself.
+People walking across the floor can also generate excess noise which a shock mount can help dampen.

-5) Filters for Mic Static Noise, Hiss, Hum and Other Sounds
+5) Filters for Static, Hiss, Hum and Other Sounds

-Filters will not change or add new frequencies to the audio input signal.
-Filters are often used to highlight the signals in certain frequency range and reject signals in other frequency bands such as those associated with background noises and unwanted microphone sounds.
+Filters will not change or add new frequencies to the input signal.
+They are often used to highlight the signals in certain frequency range and reject signals in other bands such as those associated with background noise and unwanted microphone sounds.